 The vatican said the Pope had whispered “Mirabile dictu” when word reached him and added that he would pray around the clock in hope that the silence would continue into the weekend.

-There was no statement from the Élysée Palace but an aide to President Emmanuel Macron who was present earlier this week when he was first told about the silence, confirmed he was still laughing.
+There was no statement from the Élysée Palace but an aide to President Emmanuel Macron who was present earlier this week when he was first told about the silence, confirmed he laughed late into the night.

 Angela Merkel initially appeared only slightly confused when told the news but observers said “a moment later, her legs suddenly went from under her”.